 Imagine a scenario where you can control a computer game using just the power of thought.
 The technology is now very much available and happening.
 There’s some really exciting stuff being developed around BMI which is attracting a lot of VC interest.
 I would suggest that the questions you should be asking your organisation are now – What are the potential applications of this new technology for us?
 Who are going to be the early adopters in this market and at what point will we be a player?

 These are just some of the questions that organisations need to be asking themselves in order to remain agile, responsive and relevant.
 They need to know their consumers, deliver creative models for managing their talent and be able to deliver unprecedented service and solutions securely and effectively in an increasingly disrupted world.

-We have just announced details of our June 2018 Wavelength USA programme that will provide 25 leaders with unprecedented access to some of Silicon Valley’s leading brands and thought leaders and is ideal for those seeking the answers to how to keep their brands agile and responsive in a climate of change and disruption.
+In June each year Wavelength provides 25 leaders with unprecedented access to some of Silicon Valley’s leading brands and thought leaders and is ideal for those seeking the answers to how to keep their brands agile and responsive in a climate of change and disruption.